ConnorXCX/CheatSheets/OOP.md

 - It is the mechanism in Java by which one class is allowed to inherit the features (fields and methods) of another class.
 - We are achieving inheritance by using `extends` keyword.
 - Inheritance is also known as “_is-a_” relationship.
+- Access modifiers change which classes have access to other classes, methods, or attributes.

+**Access Modifier**

+- Defines the access type of the method i.e. from where it can be accessed in your application.
+In Java, there are 4 types of access specifiers:
+  - `public`: Accessible in all classes in your application.
+  - `private`: Accessible only within the class in which it is defined.
+  - `protected`: Accessible within the package in which it is defined and in its subclass(es) (including subclasses declared outside the package).
+  - `default` (declared/defined without using any modifier): Accessible within the same class and package within which its class is defined.

 **Superclass**